 During the lunch rush, DoorDash will likely have a normal amount of delivery demand, so if you do normally work during the lunch hour, you should expect it to be about as busy as normal for the day.

 One thing to note is that DoorDash does offer flower delivery from some places.
 Flower deliveries will happen during the day, so you could see an increased demand for DoorDash if you work during the day.
 I’ve personally never seen a flower delivery where I live, but I know others have received these orders before from DoorDash.

-Ultimately, DoorDash is busy on Valentine’s Day.
+In sum, DoorDash is busy on Valentine’s Day.
 If you want to maximize your earnings, your best bet will be to work during the evening dinner rush, when most people are placing delivery orders.
-More upscale restaurants are likely to see a higher demand for delivery, so sticking around those restaurants will make the most sense.
+More upscale restaurants are likely to see a higher demand for delivery, so staying near those restaurants will help you maximize your earnings.

 Be aware that because other Dashers may expect DoorDash to be busy, there could be a surge of Dashers logging into the app.
 That can lead to fewer delivery requests for each Dasher.
 So, while Valentine’s Day may be busy, it could end up slower for you since so many Dashers will be signed into the app.
 For me, I’ve always treated Valentine’s Day as a regular day, opting mainly to work over the lunch hour and avoiding the evening dinner rush.